 This course may consist of a combination of lectures, workshops, case studies, examinations, projects, papers, assignments, and group presentations.

-This university-level course requires at-home study and preparation.
+This university-level course requires study and preparation outside of class times.
 You can expect reading and other assignments on a weekly basis.

 How will I be evaluated?

-We'll evaluate your performance in this course using a combination of in-class or take-home assignments, exams, individual or group projects, participation and attendance.
+We'll evaluate your performance in this course using a combination of assignments, exams, individual or group projects, participation and attendance.

 Textbooks and learning materials